Chittagong-11

-Chittagong-11 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is Vacant.
+Chittagong-11 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Amir Khasru Mahmud Chowdhury of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses the Port of Chittagong and parts of the Chattogram City Corporation, specifically Wards 27, 28, 29, 30, 36, 37, 38, 39, 40, and 41, integrating these areas under a single administrative and electoral boundary.
+The constituency encompasses Chittagong City Corporation wards 27 through 30 and 36 through 41.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.